In this tutorial you will learn How to Install Entity Framework Core on your project.

 You will see a horse picture telling the dotnet CLI has been installed successfully.

-Go to NuGet UI and search for Microsoft.EntityFrameworkCore.Tools, and install it (i.e the first one).
+Go to NuGet UI and search for Microsoft.EntityFrameworkCore.Tools, and install it.
+Check the below image.